 The first steps of the team of South Sudanese Scholars having been empowered in the SINA Community near Kampala to replicate the model in their own SINA Community in the Bidi Bidi Refugee Camp.

 What will be different within the target community as a result of implementing the idea?
 What is the scope and scale of that difference?
 How long will it take to see that difference and how will it be sustained beyond BridgeBuilder support?
 (500 characters)

 The refugee community is actively creating solutions to the most pressing social and environmental challenges around them.
-Financially self-sustaining Social enterprises are created.
+Financially self-sustaining social enterprises are created.
 In the Nakivale camp for example, one newly founded refugee enterprise is using irrigation from the nearby lake to make dry and infertile land suitable for agriculture in a rotational farming cooperative, whereby currently 12 families are generating food security and sustainable income.

 How has the idea evolved or responded to your user research during the Beneficiary Feedback Phase and any further insights provided if you participated in the Expert Feedback Phase?
 (1000 characters)

-SINA is not a property to be managed but rather a living system with an evolutionary purpose unfolding.
+We have understood that SINA is not a property to be managed but rather a living system with an evolutionary purpose unfolding.
 Sensing and responding allows the organization to move rather than it being directed.
 Organizational learning is inherent in the SINA model and all members have the power to sense tensions and drive change to improve the system.

 What are the key steps for implementation in the next 1-3 years?
 (You can attach a timeline or GANTT chart in place of a written plan, if desired.)
 (1000 characters)